shuttersh/shutter/README.md

 **The shutter.sh service is still in an early stage and invitation-only.
 You will need an access token to use it.
 Drop me a line if you are interested.**

+## Documentation

+Find the documentation at <https://shuttersh.github.io/shutter/>.
+It contains user-centric documentation and the *Getting Started* guide.

+Check out the package README files for more detailed technical documentation.

 ## End user packages

 ### [@shutter/react](./packages/react/README.md)